Discover providers and models

 fast_model |

-string | Lightweight model used for control-plane tasks (e.g., title generation). |
+string | Lightweight model used for control-plane tasks (e.g., title generation) and the agent model: fast alias.
+This is separate from service-tier fast mode.
+Usually this is all you need. |

 fast_provider |

-string | Provider key to use for fast_model if it lives on a different provider. |
+string | Optional provider key to use when the fast_model should run on a different configured provider than this one. |

 context_window |